International and Domestic Arbitration

 Mr. Palmer employs his diverse background of litigation experience when he sits as an arbitrator.
 For example, given his experience in white-collar criminal law, he is particularly well-suited to handle the increasing volume of cases in international arbitration involving corruption allegations.
 His training as a federal law clerk, work as a trial lawyer with over 25 jury trials in civil and criminal matters, and involvement in many international proceedings, provide him a wealth of professional experience to draw upon when performing the various functions of an arbitrator.
 Such functions include, assisting the parties in organizing the proceedings, charting an orderly course for the exchange of evidence, scrutinizing written submissions, managing and evaluating witness testimony, and drafting detailed procedural orders and awards.
 All while always remembering the importance of keeping an open mind, respecting party autonomy, and ensuring that each party has an opportunity to present its case.

 Mr. Palmer is a fellow of the Chartered Institute of Arbitrators, FCIArb.
-He is AV rated by Martindale Hubbell and often listed in Best Lawyers in America under the areas of commercial litigation and alternative dispute resolution.
+He is AV rated by Martindale Hubbell’s Lawyer and Judicial Editions and is often listed in Best Lawyers in America under the areas of commercial litigation and alternative dispute resolution.
+He was recognized in Who’s Who Legal (WWL) Arbitration 2024, and in WWL’s Thought Leaders USA and Commercial Litigation Guides.
 He is often listed in Florida Trend’s Legal Elite under the area of international litigation and as a Top Lawyer in the South Florida Legal Guide.
 He is also often listed in Florida Super Lawyers magazine.
 While he was in public service, Mr. Palmer received the Director’s Award for Superior Performance as an Assistant United States Attorney, which is presented by the Attorney General of the United States of America.